Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 Also, this script add the codification to each category, in the both files, used like output of the neural network.

 **WARNINGS**
-* Please make sure of the path that get the ubication of the .csv files be correct in the follow lines:
+* Please make sure of the path that has the address of the .csv files be correct in the follow lines (don't change or delete the files names that are wroten after the last slash):
 ```[PYTHON]
     35     Category_Train = open("...\DataSet_Organized\Emotions_Unified\Postures_Train " + str(File_Code) + ".csv", "w")
    ...